mudcano/mudrich/docs/source/group.rst

 This pattern is nice when you know in advance what renderables will be in a group, but can get awkward if you have a larger number of renderables, especially if they are dynamic.
 Rich provides a :func:`~rich.console.render_group` decorator to help with these situations.
 The decorator builds a render group from an iterator of renderables.
 The following is the equivalent of the previous example using the decorator::

-    from rich import print
+    from mudrich import print
-    from rich.console import render_group
+    from mudrich.console import render_group
-    from rich.panel import Panel
+    from mudrich.panel import Panel

     @render_group()
     def get_panels():